 The ecommerce functionalities here begin at the top with site hosting capabilities.
 And you know what?
 You get unlimited bandwidth on a platform where you can sell an infinite number of items and products.

 In case you don’t have a domain to migrate, you can buy one through Shopify, or proceed to acquire it from other sources.
 It’s your call.

 Then comes the site design stage.
-Thankfully, Shopify offers numerous website themes suited for various industries.
+Thankfully, Shopify offers numerous e-commerce website themes suited for various industries.
 And the best thing about them is the fact that they can all be customized extensively, especially if you have coding skills.

 However, don’t be worried if you’re a novice.
 The default themes are professionally designed, and will still look attractive even with minor tweaks.

-As you begin running the store, you can take advantage of Shopify’s order management features.
+As you begin running the online store, you can take advantage of Shopify’s order management features.
 They apply comprehensively to all sales levels- inventory, order processing and shipping.
 And these provisions are accessible from the dashboard as well as Shopify’s supplementary apps.

 The entire order chain here is largely supported by automatic data syncing processes that run continuously in the background.
 All the order and inventory data is exchanged in real time between your sales channels to keep the whole business structure streamlined and up to date.

 Come to think of it, one thing you’re bound to like when you start processing orders is the Shopify’s abandoned cart recovery tools.
 They’ll help you reach out to leads who suddenly bow out right before checkout, and consequently compel them to recommit to their buying procedures.